The UK’s most innovative retailers in 2021

 At-home workouts have thrived during the pandemic.
 And for one fitness giant, this has opened doors to a new store concept.

 US-based app, Peloton, has seen both national and global growth in recent years and has sights on the UK.
 Taking advantage of all-time low property prices, the brand has taken over three showrooms in London, Manchester and Birmingham.
-Shoppers will now be able to test out the £2,000 bikes before buying, in an innovative solution that builds upon brand familiarity and experience.
+Shoppers will now be able to test out the £2,000 bikes before buying, in a retail innovation that builds upon brand familiarity and experience.

 Peloton will also bring their live studio experience to nine John Lewis department stores and Harrods’ technology department in the form of interactive concessions.